AElfProject/AElf/docs/resources/smart-contract-apis/vote.md

 ## **Voting for Block Producers**:

-To build a voting activity，the developer should register first.
+To build a voting activity, the developer should register first.

 ```Protobuf
 rpc Register (VotingRegisterInput) returns (google.protobuf.Empty) {}